 The endless belt of the device of the present invention covers the internal elements and whenever the user forces a movement of the endless belt with his body during performance of a crawling movement, the rollers are caused to be rotated.
 According to another embodiment of the present invention, whenever the optional motor is active, it rotates the rollers 45-48, causing the endless belt 11 to move.

-As aforementioned, the endless belt may have a padded layer (e.g., layer 32 in FIG. 3) and a relatively rigid layer, such as layer 34 in FIG. 3.
-The rigid layer 32 is connected directly to the driving rollers 41, 42 to permit the movement of the endless belt.
+As aforementioned, the endless belt may have a padded layer (e.g., layer 32) and a relatively rigid layer, such as layer 33, as shown in FIG. 3.
+The rigid layer 32 is engaged directly to the driving rollers 41, 42 to permit the movement of the endless belt.
 The top surface of the endless belt is provided with suitable padding, such as layer 32 for protecting the extremities of the limbs and other parts of the user body, as well as to avoid any damage to them.

 As aforementioned, the device of the present invention has two basic modes of operation: a manual motion mode during which the person who is training creates the motion in the tread belt, and a motorized motion mode wherein a motor is used to create the motion in the endless tread belt.
 This is achieved by connecting an electrical motor to one or more of the endmost rollers, of the roller series.
 The said roller series provides mechanical support to the endless tread belt topside (i.e., the exercise area) as well as optionally delivering motion from an electrical motor to rotate the tread belt in a continuous operator controlled regime.

 Referring now to FIG. 2, the device of the present invention may further comprise one or more handles capable of being attached to each one of the stands.
 Preferably, but not limitatively, the device of the present invention comprises two handles 15 connected to the front stands 14.
 Of course, the handles 15 can be detached from the front stands, and can be attached to the rear stands 13.